AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 - Press F1 to open Stingray Help while using the Editor

+## What's New in VR?

+### Toggle VR mode

+New functionality has been exposed from the GoogleVR API in the **GoogleVR** template.
+You can now enter or exit VR mode at runtime using Lua.
+This supports hybrid applications that can run with or without VR.
+Simply invoke the project’s Lua function, Project.shutdown(), to switch from VR stereo display to non-VR display, and then invoke Project.on_init_complete() to return to VR mode.

 ## Stingray resource files

 You can use the **Script Editor** to open and edit Stingray resource files like